-- The extent to which the applicant provides a clear description of how the agency will support the maintenance of systems, staff, or activities listed in the Work Plan at the conclusion of the project period. - The extent to which the applicant fully describes the level of impact the proposed project will have on the applicant's and the local community's HIV care continuum.
+- The strength and feasibility of the proposed sustainability plan demonstrating how the agency will support the maintenance of systems, staff, or activities listed in the Work Plan at the conclusion of the project period. - The extent to which the applicant fully demonstrates the level of impact the proposed project will have on the applicant's and the local community's HIV care continuum when implemented.

-Criterion 5: RESOURCES/CAPABILITIES (10 points) Corresponds to Section IV's Evaluation and Technical Support Capacity, and Organizational Information Sections
+Criterion 5: RESOURCES/CAPABILITIES (10 points) - Corresponds to Section IV's Evaluation and Technical Support Capacity, and Organizational Information Sections

-- The extent to which the applicant clearly describes the organization's capability to fulfill the proposed project with qualified staff and partnerships.
-The depth of experience of the applicant that is clearly described in this section will be considered as well as the knowledge of system change and the infrastructure to extend change into the community. - The extent to which the applicant clearly demonstrates they have the appropriate staff involved with implementation and evaluation of the proposed project activities. - The extent to which the staffing plan (Attachment 3) is consistent with the project description and proposed activity. - The extent to which the applicant provides a clear description of their capacity to measure the impact of the proposed activities. - The extent to which the applicant fully describes how PLWH will be involved in the decision-making process for the execution of the proposed activities.
+- The organization's capacity to fulfill the proposed project as demonstrated by qualified staff and partnerships, depth of experience, knowledge of system change, and the infrastructure to extend change into the community. - The extent to which the staffing plan (Attachment 3) is consistent with the project description and proposed activity. - The extent to which the applicant demonstrates that PLWH will be involved in the decision making process for the execution of the proposed capacity development activities.

-Criterion 6: SUPPORT REQUESTED (20 points) Corresponds to Section IV's Budget and Budget Narrative Section
+Criterion 6: SUPPORT REQUESTED (20 points) - Corresponds to Section IV's Budget and Budget Narrative Section

-- The extent to which costs, as outlined in the budget (SF-424A and Attachment 1), are clearly and fully delineated given the scope of work. - The extent to which the budget justification narrative fully explains each line item and justifies the resources requested, including proposed staff. - The extent to which the applicant clearly demonstrates that key personnel have adequate time devoted to the project to achieve project objectives.
+- The extent to which costs, as outlined in the budget (SF-424A and Attachment 1) are clearly delineated and reasonable given the scope of work. - The extent to which the budget justification narrative fully explains each line item and justifies the resources requested, including proposed staff. - The extent to which the applicant clearly demonstrates that key personnel have adequate time devoted to the project to achieve project objectives.